ipatel467/Predicting-Airfare-Prices/README.md

 ### Problem Statement <a name="problem_statement"></a>
 Since flying by air has become a very common means of transportation, the day old question arises "Can we predict the cost of an airplane ticket? ".
 I decided to do try my best and see if there is any way I can predict the price of an airplane ticket.
-With a dataset of 600 thousand observations and SK learn's machine learning algorithms this should be a piece of cake.
+With a dataset of 600 thousand observations and SK learn's machine learning algorithms.
 ### Dataset <a name="dataset"></a>
 https://www.kaggle.com/lpisallerl/air-tickets-between-shanghai-and-beijing